solitaryreaper/Instacart-Shopper/README.md

     * Example : http://159.203.92.24:8000/instacart_shopper/bootstrap/10000/

 ## Scalability
-The following ideas can help in scaling the analytics component of this application under high load.
+The following ideas can help in scaling the analytics component for faster response time, even when the data size explodes.
   1. Caching

   2. Date-based database partitioning